janbodnar/Python-Skolenie/network/aiohttp.md

-# aiohttp — Build Async HTTP Clients & Servers in Python
+# aiohttp — Async HTTP Clients & Servers

 `aiohttp` is a modern asynchronous HTTP framework for both
 **client** and **server** side.
 It lets you write high‑performance